PBI Global Process

-a) curriculum alignment
+a) curriculum alignment,

-b) project duration
+b) project duration,

-c) student autonomy
+c) student autonomy,

-d) nature of collaboration
+d) nature of collaboration,

-e) student products
+e) student products, and

-f) instructional supports
+f) instructional supports.

 [Video]: Person Early College Innovation and Leadership Investigate Global Water and Sanitation with PBI Global